The Infinite Universe of Quantum Physics: Breaking Down the Walls

 Everett’s “many worlds” model isn’t a fully formed theory, but rather a way to ground the bewildering concepts of quantum mechanics in something tangible.

 Looking beyond the infinite multiverse of possibilities, physicists have developed an algorithm to explore the concept of ‘pointer states,’ which are quantum possibilities that might have more tenacity and stability than others.
-These pointer states could lead to critical properties that are less likely to entangle.
+These pointer states might lead to critical properties that are less likely to entangle.

 By considering a vast array of factors across the universe, we can create subsystems that better capture the complete reality.
 This expanded approach, which the researchers refer to as the “many more worlds” interpretation, allows us to multiply the infinite set of possibilities with an infinite range of realities that we’ve previously overlooked.